You know that guy who takes his family on vacation and makes them visit weird attractions and museums?

 I would not visit the Museum of Broken Relationships.
 According to the curators, this traveling exhibit encourages donations as a way “to overcome an emotional collapse through creation: by contributing to the Museum’s collection.”
 It’s a lasting legacy of love gone wrong.
-(Sounds like a country song—but without the dog in a pickup truck.)
+(Sounds like a country song—but without the dog or the pickup truck.)

 This museum may feel temporarily cathartic for those who contribute, but it sounds like a good way to dredge up an old wound and pick at it.
 (Sorry for the mixed metaphor.
 The museum may think I’m just expressing myself after breaking up with an English major.)

 What’s the benefit for the museum visitor?

 - Maybe it helps some people realize they’re not the only ones lousy at relationships.

 - Maybe it makes them feel better about themselves.

 - Maybe it’s where they take someone they want to break up with, hoping they’ll take the hint.